History of Metropolitan Atlanta Rapid Transit Authority: Previous expansion plans

-Lack of funding
+Funding issues

 From 2000–Present, there have been no active railway expansion projects in the MARTA system due to lack of additional sales-tax funding, the need to spend its limited capital budget on refurbishing its older rolling stock, replacing the fare-collection system, repairing the tracks and their electrical systems, and other long-term maintenance, repair, and operations requirements.

+The split was written into MARTA legislation at its formation with the rationale that MARTA should continue expanding and investing in the system.
+However, the requirement began to limit the amount of service MARTA could provide.
+The sales tax law was amended by the state legislature in 2002 to allow a temporary three-year 45% capital/55% operations split.
+A 2005 bill to renew the split was tabled by the legislature's MARTA Oversight Committee, forcing MARTA to pass a new budget with cuts in service.
+The temporary 45%/55% capital/operations split was renewed again in the 2006 state legislative session.
+The capital funds surplus has resulted in projects, such as a new US$100 million Breeze Card fare collection system and US$1.1 million automatic toilets in Five Points station, occurring at the same time that MARTA was struggling to pay for bus and rail operations.
+In 2015, the Georgia General Assembly approved a new bill that no longer requires MARTA to split the 1% sales tax.

+In 2006. internal and external audits of MARTA corporate spending revealed personal charges on a pair of MARTA credit cards used by former General Manager and CEO Nathaniel Ford and two of his secretaries.
+In response to the audit, Ford sent MARTA a check for $1,000 as reimbursement for the charges.
+An additional credit card with charges involving two of his secretaries, Iris Anthony and Stephannie Smart, was also uncovered.
+Smart used the cards to pay approximately $6,000 in private expenses, and subsequently agreed to repay this amount to MARTA.

 Financial crisis

-In early April 2009, the Georgia General Assembly created a budget crisis for MARTA by failing to pass a bill that would allow it to access its own capital reserve account, in order to compensate for a severe drop in sales-tax revenue during the late-2000s recession.
+In early April 2009, MARTA experienced a budget crisis when the Georgia General Assembly failed to pass a bill that would allow MARTA to access its own capital reserve account, in order to compensate for a severe drop in sales-tax revenue during the late-2000s recession.
 MARTA stated that this could force the agency to discontinue operations one day out of the week, possibly a weekday.
 The agency's budget crisis forced MARTA to lay off 700 employees.
 Service cuts and other budget-stabilizing measures began in fiscal year 2011, with the first affected service mark-up in September 2010.
 Governor Sonny Perdue refused to call a special session as requested, and did not issue an executive order as he stated it would not be legal to do so.